paramaroy8/Projects_From_Scratch/README.md

-# Building From Scratch
+# Projects_From_Scratch

-Welcome to **Building From Scratch**, a comprehensive collection of implementations of foundational AI, machine learning, and deep learning architectures and components — all built from the ground up with minimal dependencies.
+Welcome to **Projects From Scratch**, a comprehensive collection of implementations and projects of foundational AI, machine learning, and deep learning architectures and components — all built from the ground up with minimal dependencies.

 ---